Rishiraj1308/CABZI/docs/GUIDE.md

 ### Step 3: Completing a Ride
 - Upon accepting, they collect the **4-digit OTP** from the rider to start the trip.
-- After completion, the fare is automatically added to their **Cabzi Bank Wallet**.
+- After completion, the fare is automatically added to their **Curocity Bank Wallet**.

 ### Step 4: Accessing the Ecosystem
-- **Cabzi Bank:** All partners get a free digital wallet with high-interest savings and access to instant loans.
+- **Curocity Bank:** All partners get a free digital wallet with high-interest savings and access to instant loans.
 - **SOS Garage:** If their vehicle breaks down, they can use the app to request an on-demand **ResQ Partner (Mechanic)**.

 ---